-Step 3: Research and Writing
+Step 3: Research and Writing (Dissertation Proposal Defense)

-A student wishing to receive the degree at the end of their third year must submit a draft of the dissertation paper to his or her supervisor by the end of the second year.
-Upon successful acceptance of the dissertation draft, a student is considered as a doctoral candidate and sets about researching and writing the dissertation.
-Upon submission, a candidate must consult with their supervisor.
-The candidate may also choose, upon consultation with their supervisor, to leave for extended field work, among other dissertation related research activities.
+Students planning to complete the degree by the end of their third year must submit a draft of the dissertation paper to his or her supervisor by the end of the second year.
+Based on the draft, students will be required to give a presentation of their dissertation outline before an evaluation committee.
+Upon successful evaluation of the presentation and acceptance of the dissertation draft, a student will then officially qualify as a doctoral candidate and sets about researching and writing their dissertation.
+Students must consult with their supervisor as their write their dissertation.
+Upon consultation with their supervisor the doctoral candidate may choose to leave for extended field work, among other dissertation related research activities.